MajidSalimi/majidsalimi.github.io/_pages/about.md

  About me
 ------
-I am an HPC researcher, and a Ph.D. candidate in computer science at the University of Salerno, Italy.
+I am an HPC researcher in computer science at the University of Salerno, Italy.
-During my Ph.D., I have been investigating different optimization potentials in the message-passing interface (MPI) in large-scale HPC systems.
+During my Ph.D., I have investigated different optimization potentials in the message-passing interface (MPI) in large-scale HPC systems.

 Research Interests
 ------